Fiction

 Bit By Byte Into Oblivion

-IT WAS A COLD SUNNY AFTERNOON AND time ceased to exist in any meaningful way since it had begun.
+IT WAS A COLD, SUNNY AFTERNOON AND time had ceased to exist in any meaningful way since it began.

 The wind’s cry blew to indigo.

-After a day spent indoors his being yearned for oneness with nature’s rhythmic cycle.
-The office, where he spent ten hours of precious time, five days a week was starved of all–natural light.
-The air controlled atmosphere sanitized the environment and its inhabitants into robotic numbness.
+After a day spent indoors, his being yearned for oneness with nature’s rhythmic cycle.
+The office, where he spent ten hours of precious time five days a week, was starved of natural light.
+The air controlled atmosphere sanitised the environment and its inhabitants into robotic numbness.

-Hurbalin continued his walk home with the colour of death everywhere he looked.
+Hurbalin continued his walk home with the colour of death filling his mind, everywhere he looked.
 A row of scarlet oak burned from the top down with vivid red to green.
-He loved the sound and smell of Autumn and despite its regularity enjoyed every Samhain like it was for the very first time.
+He loved the sound and smell of Autumn and despite its regularity, enjoyed every Samhain like it was for the very first time.
 As soon as the earliest yellow hit the ground, Hurbalin wandered without purpose everywhere he went; he was deep in thought and on a deadline to shed his own dying pattern.
-He often cleansed his thoughts with the changing of the season and today he silently lingered by the weir pool watching, willing, waiting for the returning Atlantic salmon; arrows of Sagittarius shot from beneath the white water.
-He admired the salmons quantum memory to return to their origin and their drive to defy obstacles; obstacles placed in their way that were designed by humans to control nature.
+He often cleansed his thoughts with the changing of the seasons.
+Today he silently lingered by the weir pool watching, willing, waiting for the returning Atlantic salmon; arrows of Sagittarius shot from beneath the white water.
+He admired the salmons’ quantum memory to return to their origin and their drive to defy obstacles; obstacles placed in their way which were designed by humans to control nature.

 Despair tinged the corner of his thoughts.